Bureau of Industry and Security, Commerce.

 (a) * * *

-(1) Export control documents as defined in part 772 of the EAR, except parties submitting documents electronically to BIS via the SNAP-R system are not required to retain copies of documents so submitted;
+(1) Export control documents as defined in part 772 of the EAR, except Start Printed Page 17055parties submitting documents electronically to BIS via the SNAP-R system are not required to retain copies of documents so submitted;

 (10) Notification from BIS of an application being returned without action; notification by BIS of an application being denied; notification by BIS of the results of a commodity classification or encryption review request conducted by BIS; and,